google-marketing-solutions/product-return-predictor/README.md

       when deciding on the number please also keep the recency and relevancy of the data in mind.

+  - **Google Analytics 4 (GA4) Raw Datasets Parameters**: These parameters are crucial if you plan to use GA4 data for feature engineering.
+When `use_ga4_data_for_feature_engineering` is True, the solution will use GA4 raw data as the source for feature engineering.
+When `use_ga4_data_for_feature_engineering` is false, there's no need to provided those parameters.
+    - `ga4_project_id:` The Google Cloud Project ID where your GA4 raw dataset resides.
+This is typically a public dataset or a project you own containing your GA4 export.
+Example Value: 'bigquery-public-data'.
+    - `ga4_dataset_id`: The BigQuery dataset ID within your ga4_project_id that contains your raw GA4 event data.
+Example Value: 'my_ga4_dataset_id'.

   - **Modeling Parameters**: These parameters control the type of machine learning models used and the overall modeling approach.
     - `regression_model_type`: Specifies the type of regression model to be used for predicting the refund_value or refund_proportion.
 Example Value: